Abstract:

 There is a theory that is very common, that Messiah dying for the sins of the world means that the sins of the whole world are forgiven.
 What is missing is obvious: the sinner needs to repent accept Messiah and become faithful.
 What died for the sins of the world means is that he gave them a means of being saved (such was the extent of his love for the world), not that he unilaterally forgave all sin.
 Yet that is how this theory goes.
 It is almost universalism.
 But it is not always because those who hold this theory often say that if a person does not believe all sin is forgiven in Christ, then his penalty will be reinstated.
 But wait!
 Sinners generally do not believe that in the first place, so now we will say their sins are reinstated.
 There is no logic here.
 The theory is based on the philosoophy that compensation for all sin is possible except in the case where someone refuses the compensation.

 The doctrine of the Reformation essentially trades the concept of punitive justice taught in scripture against sin, and substitutes a principle of compensatory justice.
-This changes the view of God from a God who is just, and who demands justice tempered with mercy, to a God who demands full compensatory justice, and gets compensatory justice.
+This changes the view of God from a God who is just, and who demands justice tempered with mercy, to a God who demands full compensatory justice, and gets compensatory justice, and if God ever forgives, it is never without some compensation or punishment in the balances.
 At the same time reformed theologians continue to talk in terms of forgiveness and mercy.
 God does not like this mixture of a philosophy of compensation with his forgiveness.
 It is a stumbling block to sinners who think they are just in God's eyes, and who think everything they do is paid for.
 The false doctrine mixed with some truth is a false compromise with the ungodly.

 How did the mixture of truth (justice balanced with mercy) and error (the idea of compensation for God) get mixed together?
 The error was introduced by sinners who did not want to repent of their mortal sins.
 A mortal sin is a sin so serious that one cannot commit it and at the same time claim to be saved.
 A mortal sin must be repented.
 But many did not want to repent of their mortal sins.
 They still wanted to have a free conscience; they wanted to be condemnation free in their mortal sin.
 So they came up with a philosophy of salvation whereby God would be compensated for their mortal sin, and would not see their mortal sin.
 The mortal sin is the sin unto death that John speaks about.
 A mortal sin is not a sin of ignorance or circumstance.
 Paul lists such sins in Gal.
 5 and says that those doing them will not inherit the kingdom of God.
 Unto the doctrine of substitutionary righteousness they also added once saved always saved so that salvation was not conditioned upon their repenting from mortal sins.
 They wanted it guaranteed apart from any subsequent sin on their part.

 Now we do believe and teach the real imputation of righteousness through repentance and the instruction of the Spirit of Messiah.
 And for the full and complete imputation which comes from the faithfulness of Messiah, we do wait.
-For Messiah's faithfulness to die satisfied justice.
-But Messiah's faithfulness due to his divine life is what sanctifies us.
+For Messiah's faithfulness to die is for the purging and cleansing of our sin.
+And Messiah's faithfulness due to his divine life is what sanctifies us.
 He is restoring us until the last day, in which we are perfected.
 This righteousness is not offered to us as compensation for sin to satisfy punitive justice.
 It is offered as a free gift.
 It is real actual righteousness which is being infused into our hearts.
 It is not that we have caught up with perfection, but leaving what lies behind we pursue it.
 For we wait for the righteousness that comes by His faithfulness, and do pursue it by enduring in faithfulness to him.